Writers know that not everything they write is worthy of being published

 Again from my experience, I have found on occasions that the relief of making the decision to give up on a story lifts a weight off my mind and very quickly, a new idea springs to mind and has me writing freely again.

 Of course, self-published authors have the opportunity to experiment and see what works and what doesn’t.
-This though creates a different situation and decision to make.
+This, however, creates a different situation and decision to make.